 2.4.
 Cellulase activity

 To evaluate cellulase production, isolates were inoculated on agar plates containing K2HPO4, MgSO4.7H2O, and carboxymethyl cellulose (CMC) and incubated at 30°C for 72 hours.
 Cellulase activity was assessed using the Congo red assay.
-The plates were flooded with 0.1% Congo red solution for 1 hour, followed by de-staining with 1M NaCl.
+The plates were flooded with a 0.1% Congo red solution for 1 hour, followed by destaining with 1 M NaCl.
 Clear zones around isolates indicated cellulase production, with larger zones indicating higher enzymatic activity for cellulose degradation.

 2.5.
 Degradation of Lignocellulose

 Coconut coir fiber, obtained from the mesocarp of the coconut, was processed by cutting it into 1 cm pieces, grinding it into powder, and sterilizing at 180°C for 2 hours.
 The lignin-degrading isolates were cultured in nutrient broth for 2 days.
-A microbial consortium of five isolates was then prepared and incubated for 2 days to assess potential synergistic effects in lignin degradation.
+A microbial consortium comprising five isolates was prepared and incubated for 2 days to assess potential synergistic effects on lignin degradation.
 For Solid State Fermentation (SSF), 20 g of sterilized coir powder was placed in 20 containers, each inoculated with 20 ml of the microbial consortia (Optical Density 0.6).
 A control without inoculum was also included.
 All containers were incubated at room temperature for 30 days, with nutrient broth added every 7 days to maintain 71% moisture.
 Coir samples were collected at 15-day intervals, oven-dried at 60°C to remove excess moisture.

-2.5.
+2.6.
 Identification of the bacterial isolates

 Matrix-Assisted Laser Desorption/Ionization Time-of-Flight Mass Spectrometry (MALDI-TOF MS) was utilized as the primary analytical technique for characterizing and identifying microbial isolates obtained from damp yard leachate.
-The bacterial isolates were subjected to identification by MALDI-TOF at Malabar Cancer Centre, Thalassery.
+The bacterial isolates were identified by MALDI-TOF at Malabar Cancer Centre, Thalassery.
 The methodology involved the extraction and purification of microbial proteins, followed by their co-crystallization with a matrix.
-Subsequently, these co-crystallized samples were subjected to laser irradiation, generating ions that were then analysed based on their time-of-flight in the mass spectrometer.
+Subsequently, these co-crystallized samples were subjected to laser irradiation, generating ions that were analysed by time-of-flight mass spectrometry.
 The resulting mass spectra were interpreted using specialized databases to identify the microbial species present.
 Optimization of sample preparation techniques, matrix selection, and instrument parameters was conducted to enhance the accuracy and reproducibility of the MALDI-TOF MS analysis.

 2.6.
 FTIR analysis

 The dried coir waste samples underwent Fourier Transform Infrared (FTIR) analysis to quantify changes in cellulose, hemicellulose, and lignin content.
 Fourier transform infrared spectroscopy (FTIR) spectra of MCSL, WCSL, and DCSL were acquired on a Nicolet iS50 spectrophotometer.
 Samples were analysed from 400 to 4,000 cm−1 at a resolution of 4 cm−1.
-The sample (2 mg) was mixed with KBr (400 mg) and then determined after grinding and tableting.
+The sample (2 mg) was mixed with KBr (400 mg), ground, and tableted, and the mixture was then determined.
 This analytical method provided insights into the effectiveness of the microbial consortia in solid-state bioconversion and the resulting alterations in the coir waste composition.

 2.7.
 Pot study